 With Natalie Grambow

-This intensive four-day workshop is the perfect entry into the fascinating art of achieving colour on fabric.
-It is designed to be a clear and thorough introduction to the (sometimes intimidating) world of dye types and procedures.
+This intensive four-day workshop delivers a comprehensive understanding of the fascinating art of achieving colour on fabric.
+It is designed to be a clear and thorough study of the (sometimes intimidating) world of dye types and procedures.

 Through a series of complete hands-on projects, students will be guided through the dye process and will gain an understanding of scouring, assists, and resists.
-You will also learn the advantages and strengths of the different dye types, such as fibre-reactive, acid, and natural dyes.
-A key component of this workshop will survey the different types of fabrics, and special consideration will be given to the understanding of natural fibres.
+They will also learn the advantages and strengths of the different dye types, such as fibre-reactive, acid, and natural dyes.
+A key component of this workshop will be to survey the different types of fabrics, and special consideration will be given to the understanding of natural fibres.
+Students will work on direct application and explore shibori, handpainting with thickened dyes, and low-immersion direct dyeing.
+This workshop will enable confidence in all aspects of colour exploration through dyes.

 About Natalie Grambow